picturae/API/doc/OpenSKOS-API.md

 * openskos:acceptedBy=`comma separated list of user URIs or IDs`.
 Applied to <http://openskos.org/xmlns#acceptedBy>
 * openskos:deletedBy=`comma separated list of user URIs or IDs`.
 Applied to <http://openskos.org/xmlns#deletedBy>

-TODO: lots of these bookkeeping-based filters depend on SKOS-XL labels being first class citizens!
+@TODO: lots of these bookkeeping-based filters depend on SKOS-XL labels being first class citizens!

+@TODO: There is currently no specification for the HTTP return codes for the _autocomplete_.
+To be discussed.

 ## labels